jonathangreen/duraspace_aws_fedora4/shell/README.md

 # FCRepo4 Cloud-Init Scripts

+If you would like to use this template all you have to do is download the template file cloudformation.template and follow the instructions (here)[../].

 ## Information

 This script uses a simple Cloud-Init Cloud Config Data YAML file inside the JSON Cloudformation template to initialize the stack.
 The format of the file is a little hard to read because the YAML inside the JSON has to be escaped, however once you understand that it is fairly easy to read.